|

 Google Earth photo you can see the whole of Cristiania Park in

-Chapala, walking distance from the Malecon.
+Chapala, walking distance from the malecon.
 The

 right.
 At the apex of the trees in the center of the photo you

-can also see the 2 sand volley ball courts that Billy had built
+2 sand volley ball courts that Billy had built

 as well.
 The large land mass in the center is the futbol field,